Revelation 12: Who Is the Woman Clothed with the Sun?

 The symbolism connected with the Woman is drawn from the book of Genesis, where the patriarch Joseph has a dream involving the sun, the moon and the stars.

 Then he dreamed another dream, and told it to his brothers, and said, "Behold, I have dreamed another dream; and behold, the sun, the moon, and eleven stars were bowing down to me."

-The symbolism of the sun, moon, and twelve stars comes from Genesis, where it refers to the family of Jacob and the twelve patriarchs, who headed the twelve tribes of Israel.
+The symbolism of the sun, moon, and 12 stars comes from Genesis, where it refers to the family of Jacob and the 12 patriarchs, who headed the twelve tribes of Israel.

 That has led some to say that the Woman in Revelation 12 is Israel.